babylonlabs-io/babylon-deployment/deployments/btcstaking-bitcoind/README.md

 The to-be-deployed Babylon network that features Babylon's BTC Staking and BTC Timestamping protocols comprises the following components:

 - 2 **Babylon Finality Provider Nodes** running the base Tendermint consensus and producing Tendermint-confirmed Babylon blocks
-- **Finality Provider** daemon: Hosts one or more Finality Providers which commit public randomness and submit finality signatures for Babylon blocks to Babylon
+- 3 **Finality Provider** daemons: Hosts one or more Finality Providers which commit public randomness and submit finality signatures for Babylon blocks to Babylon
 - **BTC Staker** daemon: Enables the staking of BTC tokens to PoS chains by locking BTC tokens on the BTC network and submitting a delegation to a dedicated Finality Provider; the daemon connects to a BTC wallet that manages multiple private/public keys and performs staking requests from BTC public keys to dedicated Finality Providers
-- **BTC covenant emulation** daemon: Pre-signs the BTC slashing transaction to enforce that malicious stakers' stake will be sent to a pre-defined burn BTC address in case they attack Babylon
+- **BTC Covenant Emulation** daemon: Pre-signs the BTC slashing transaction to enforce that malicious stakers' stake will be sent to a pre-defined burn BTC address in case they attack Babylon
 - **Vigilante Monitor** daemon: Detects attacks to Babylon and submits slashing